devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

 Uploading your DAP to DevAssistant Package Index
 ------------------------------------------------

-When you are satisfied, you can share your assistant on `DAPI <http://dapi.devassistant.org/>`_ (DevAssistant Package Index).
+Once the package is finished (you have run all the steps from the previous chapter - that means you have a DAP file which passes the linting without errors), you can share your DAP on `DAPI <http://dapi.devassistant.org/>`_ (DevAssistant Package Index).

-On `DAPI <http://dapi.devassistant.org/>`_, log in with Github or Fedora account and follow `Upload a DAP <http://dapi.devassistant.org/upload>`_ link in the menu.
+To do that, log into `DAPI <http://dapi.devassistant.org/>`_ with your Github or Fedora account, and click `Upload a DAP
+<http://dapi.devassistant.org/upload>`_ link in the top menu.
+There you will
+find legal information about what you may (and may not) upload and an upload field, where you select the \*.dap file on your machine.
+After that, just click *Upload*, and the server will take care of the rest.

+To update your package later, simply increase the version in `meta.yaml`, re-run `da tweak dap pack` and `da pkg lint foo-0.0.2.dap`, and upload it to DAPI just the same.
+The server will understand it's an update and will act accordingly.